-- 12.1 The Committee must consider the application having regard to the factors outlined in this report. - 12.2 If the Committee is mindful to grant the licence, the Committee should consider whether or not it is appropriate to impose conditions.
-Conditions may be "standard" and/or contain special conditions to reflect on individual premises. - 12.3 A copy of the Council's current standard conditions and those specific to sexual entertainment venues are attached as appendices to the sex establishment policy in Appendix A. - 12.4 If the Committee is mindful of refusing the application then valid, proportionate and relevant reasons must be given in writing and within 7 days to the applicant.
-There are no grounds to statutorily refuse the application and therefore the Committee's deliberations must be concentrated on the following discretionary options to refuse: - Are the number of sex establishments in the relevant locality at the time the application is made equal to or exceed the number which the Committee consider is appropriate for that authority? - Is the grant of the licence inappropriate having regard to;

-the character of the relevant locality; the use to which any premises in the vicinity are put; or the layout, character or condition of the premises.
+- 14.3 A copy of the Council's current standard conditions and those specific to sexual entertainment venues are attached as appendices to the sex establishment policy referenced in APPENDIX A to this report. - 14.4 If the Committee is mindful of refusing the application, then valid, proportionate and relevant reasons must be given in writing within 7 days to the applicant.
+There are no grounds to refuse the application on the statutory grounds and therefore the Committee's deliberations must be focused on the following discretionary grounds for refusal: - Are the number of sex establishments in the relevant locality at the time the application is made equal to or exceed the number which the Committee consider is appropriate for that authority? - Is the grant/renewal of the licence inappropriate having regard to: - The character of the relevant locality; - o The use to which any premises in the vicinity are put; or - The layout, character or condition of the premises.